Toolbox

 Dynamic monitoring of rice crops

-Based entirely on radar imagery, the VietSCO platform, part of the Vimesco-rice project, offers a set of maps to support the resilience of rice-growing in Vietnam in the face of slow-onset climate change phenomena.
+Entirely based on radar imagery, the VietSCO platform, the result of the Vimesco-rice and Viet-ARRO projects, offers a set of maps to support the resilience of rice growing in Vietnam in the face of climate change phenomena.

-It provides seasonal maps of rice crops and annual intensity, maps of flood extent and duration, and projections of land suitability for rice cultivation.
+It provides seasonal maps of rice cultivation and annual intensity, maps of flood extent and duration, and projections of land suitability for rice cultivation under different climate change scenarios.

 🟢 Free access